-There was an inkling in his mind as he followed Cygnus down into the unmonitored decks of the Transient Void.
+There was an inkling in Ian’s mind as he followed Cygnus down into the unmonitored decks of the Transient Void.
 They’d made the trek a few times over the past week or so, to both ensure the Skipper wouldn’t overhear them as they discussed in detail their plans to find a way off the starship.
+It was like something he wanted to talk about but just wasn’t forcing itself to the surface.

-On impulse, once they were off the ladder, he grabbed her arm and pulled her too him She smiled and he kissed, responding enthusiastically and they were occupied for a while.
+On impulse, once they were off the ladder, he grabbed her arm and pulled her too him.
+She smiled and he kissed her.
+Cygnus responded enthusiastically and they were occupied for a while.
 Iain had gotten more used to how her body worked and responded to his.
 It was getting less strange.
 And was still certainly just as hot, perhaps even hotter.
+And she was pretty warm,

 “Where now?” he asked after they’d finished and had been cuddling for a while.